Weather & Emergency Notifications

 - Information is posted on the SSA Facebook and Twitter pages.

-- Information is posted on the home page of the SSA website.
+- Information is posted in a pop-up on the SSA website.

 - A recorded message is left on the SSA weather hotline at 412-447-2202.

 No one notification method is foolproof, so please do not rely on only one method.
 If you do not receive a phone call or text alert, and the weather appears to be bad, please check one of the other notification sources as a backup before leaving home.

 School District Busing